For a map of travel zones on the London Underground, please click here

 I have read somewhere that there are group tickets available.
 Where can I get these?

-Group Day Tickets can only be purchased from a London Underground train station and not in advance online.
+Group Day Tickets are available for groups of 10 people or more.
+They can only be purchased from a London Underground train station and not in advance online.

-The Group Day Tickets can be used on the London Underground, London Overground, Docklands Light Railway and some National Rail services.
-Group day tickets cannot be used on London buses.
-While using this ticket, the individuals must stay in groups of 10 or more.
+Group Day Tickets can be used on the London Underground, London Overground, Docklands Light Railway and some National Rail services.
+You can’t use them on London buses.
+While using a Group Day Ticket, you must stay in a group of 10 or more.

 Visitor Oyster Cards

-For a map of the travel zones in London Underground and National Rail please click here
+For a map of travel zones on the London Underground, please click here

 Are there any time restrictions when using the Visitor Oyster Card?

-You can use the Visitor Oyster Card at any time.
+No, you can use your Oyster Card at any time.
 Please note that prices vary depending on what time you travel.
-Travelling during rush hour tend to cost a little bit more than travelling off-peak.
-Rush hour is Monday to Friday between 06.30 to 09.30 and 16.00 to 19.00.
-Off Peak is all other times including public holidays.
+Travelling during peak times costs more than travelling during off-peak times.
+Peak times are Monday to Friday between 6.30am and 9.30am and between 4pm and 7pm.
+All other times, including public holidays, are off-peak.

-Can more than one person share a Visitor Oyster Cards between them when traveling together?
+Can more than one person share a Visitor Oyster Card between them when travelling together?

-No. One Visitor Oyster Card is required per person when traveling.
+No. One Oyster Card is required for each person travelling.

-Can I use the Visitor Oyster Card as soon as I buy it?
+Can I use the Visitor Oyster Card as soon as I receive it?

 Yes, once you have received your Oyster Card it is ready to use.

-Will the Oyster Card have my name on it?
+Will my Oyster Card have my name on it?

-No, your Oyster Card will not have your name written upon it.
+No, your Oyster Card will not have your name on it.